achiverram28/achiverram28/README.md

-👋 Hello, I'm @achiverram28
+- 👋 Hello, I'm Ram Samarth B B
+- 📚 Computer Science Student pursuing B.Tech at the Indian Institute of Information Technology Kottayam

-🔬 Research & Development Enthusiast diving into Federated Learning 🚀 Recently began collaborating with a ICML and ICLR contributor 🌱 Eager to broaden my horizons and engage in more collaborative ventures 🧠 Deep Learning and Computer Vision Aficionado
+- 🔬 Research & Development Enthusiast diving into Federated Learning
+- 🚀 Recently began collaborating with a ICML and ICLR contributor
+- 🌱 Eager to broaden my horizons and engage in more collaborative ventures
+- 🧠 Deep Learning and Computer Vision Aficionado
-☁️ Cloud Native & DevOps Advocate
+- ☁️ Cloud Native & DevOps Enthusiast

 🤝 I'm on the lookout for exciting opportunities to collaborate on cutting-edge Federated Learning projects.
 Let's explore new frontiers together!